voceconnect/lift-search/readme.txt

 4. Lift Search Form

 == Changelog ==
+== 1.9.2 ==
+* Increased transient times to 10 minutes to reduce load on AWS caused by DescribeDomain.

 == 1.9.1 ==
 * Fixed built in facet option for custom taxonomy fields.
 * Added automatic registration of watcher for custom taxonomy fields.